shopware-vagrant/shopware-vagrant/README.md

 3. ```vagrant up```
 4. Select a repository or setup a new instance
 5. Enter your administrator password for nfs mount or hosts update
-6. Call URL project.name.dev.domain.com/ to start shopware installation
+6. Call URL project.name.dev.domain.com/ to start shopware installation (unnecessary steps removed)
-    1. ```Skip database creation``` in install routine
 8. (Optional) After setup to use grunt assign or save setting in a theme or ```vagrant reload```

 ### Credentials